 So don’t listen to anyone running around saying, “We’re number 1!”
 They want the marketing mojo and social proof that comes with being number one, but subjective assessments like this don’t actually measure anything.
 Objective assessments, such as how long a company has been in business, how many programs they’ve run, etc., are useful.
 So is taking into account what they’re trying to achieve.

-We’re running our own race, not competing with other schools.
+We’re running our own race, not competing with other schools or outfitters.
 Our goal has never been to become number one.
-It has been to run the best programs we can run, and to keep getting better.
+It has been to run the best programs we can run, to keep getting better, to keep pushing ourselves, and to leave a body of work that leaves no doubt where we stand.

 Comments on this entry are closed.